Sony WF-1000XM6 rumored to release alongside a top-spec rival

-The highly anticipated successors to Sony’s benchmark-setting WF-1000XM5, which top our best wireless earbuds buying guide, are technically ‘late’ if you go by the model’s launch cycle history, but they could well arrive within weeks according to the latest rumors and FCC filings from October.
+The highly anticipated successors to Sony’s benchmark-setting WF-1000XM5, which top our best wireless earbuds buying guide, are technically ‘late’ if you go by the model’s launch cycle history, and it means the AirPods Pro 3 don’t have the healthy competition they should.

 So what do we know so far about Sony’s next-gen flagships, when will they arrive, what will they cost, and what improvements do I want to see over the class-leading XM5?

-The Federal Communications Commission (FCC) has finally certified the WF-1000XM6, as per a The Walkman Blog report in October.
-This is the latest filing, following those listed earlier this year in March and May.
+The Federal Communications Commission (FCC) certified the WF-1000XM6 in October 2025 as per a The Walkman Blog report.
+This is the latest filing, following ones listed earlier in the year in March and May.

 Would the launch fall into 2026?
 Possibly.
 The October FCC filing expires in March 2026, and historically Sony tends to launch its earbuds a month or two before their filings’ expiry dates, so a CES 2026 show launch in January isn’t out of the question.
 Still, it would be odd for Sony to miss the Black Friday deals period and holiday season.